cloud-native-toolkit/cloud-native-toolkit-workshop/README.md

     cd app
     ```

-- Login using provided username and password into OpenShift server using the CLI
+- Login using provided username and password into OpenShift server using the CLI.
+I recommend using the Console fom the top right drop down username, select Copy Login Command.
     ```
     oc login $OCP_URL
     ```